-6.2.3.7 General Public and Property Owner Consultation

-Comments were received from the general public and other stakeholders through a dedicated project email (insert email) and the Bang the Table platform via the Feedback Form.
-Key themes from the Public Meeting comments and other inquiries from the public include:
+- 6.2.3.7 General Public and Property Owner Consultation During the Pre-TPAP Phase Comments were received from the general public and other stakeholders through a dedicated Project email (transitea@2150lakeshore.com) and the Bang the Table platform via the Feedback Form.
+Key themes from the Public Meeting comments and other inquiries from the public included:

 - Privacy;

 - Station Access;

 - Local Transit Connectivity and Scheduling;

 - Noise;

 - Traffic;

-- Parking;
+- Natural Environment ;

-- Natural Environment; and
+- Parking; and

 - Electrification and Air Quality.

-Written submissions and Project team responses are provided in the SCR found in Appendix K of this EPR.
+Written submissions and Project team responses are provided in the SCR found in 0 of this EPR.